Take part in the festivities this December with our Reflections Festival! Find out More

 Our Artisan Shop and galleries support local emerging artists, and our events and performances make us a cultural hub, drawing together diverse members of the community to experience the arts.

-Place des Arts inspires the artist in everyone through our superior learning programs and cultural experiences, our talented people and our warm, welcoming environment.
+Place des Arts inspires the artist in everyone through our quality programs and cultural experiences, our talented people and our warm, welcoming environment.

 Place des Arts is a thriving cultural centre and a highly valued leader in arts education.